Content warning: Rashomon has a decidedly blasé attitude toward sexual assault.

 However, years of studies of criminal prosecutions and the biological processes of memory have shown that not only do witnesses often conflict with one another on the details of events, but that memory itself is subject to any number of conscious and unconscious biases that are secondary to a witness’s actual intent to lie.
-But while scientific studies may validate this truth of the human condition, it should come as no surprise to anyone who has seen Akira Kurosawa’s Rashomon, which celebrates its seventieth anniversary today.
+But while scientific studies may validate this truth of the human condition, it should come as no surprise to anyone who has seen Akira Kurosawa’s Rashomon.

 Rashomon is, in a word, a story about the subjectivity of truth.
 A woodcutter (Takashi Shimura) and a priest (Minoru Chiaki) bear witness in a murder trial after the woodcutter discovers the dead body of a samurai in the forest.
 In the aftermath of the trial, they recount the events to a wandering commoner (Kichijiro Ueda), only for the testimony of each witness to tell a vastly different interpretation of events.

 Each narrative starts the same, with the bandit Tajomaru (Toshiro Mifune) ambushing the samurai (Masayuki Mori) and his wife (Machiko Kyo) on the mountain trail, tricking the samurai into leaving the path for a promise that he could take from a cache of hidden weapons.
 Tajomaru ties the samurai up, and here is where narratives diverge.

 As Tajomaru tells it, he eventually calms the wife’s dagger-drawn struggles against him and seduces her into his embrace.
 Driven by shame, the wife provokes the men into dueling for her hand, which results in an honorable clashing of swords that ultimately left the samurai overpowered.
 The wife runs away in the chaos, and Tajomaru laments not taking the wife’s expensive dagger from the crime scene.